pin3da/zen-music-quest/README.md

 ===============

-Distributed music service, built as an programming assignment in client-server architecture class.
+Distributed music service, built as a programming assignment in client-server architecture class.

 Mainly we will use [ZMQ](http://zeromq.org/) to connect things, and [zmqpp](https://github.com/zeromq/zmqpp) to make it easier.